Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Acknowledgements

 \section{Acknowledgements}

-We acknowledge Arian Gashi for technical assistance in the sample holder fabrication setup, Andreas Schmid for assistance on the QSPLEEM experimental setup, and Edward Barnard for assistance in implementing ARRES data acquisition software.
+We acknowledge Arian Gashi for technical assistance in the sample holder fabrication setup, Andreas Schmid for assistance on the QSPLEEM experimental setup.
 We appreciate helpful discussions about the DFT calculations and crystal field analysis with Ella Banyas, Isaac Craig, Jack Broad, Kevin Moseni, and Veronika Sunko.
 We thank Igor Mazin for useful discussions, and Aeron Hammack, Shelly Conroy, John Vinson and Adam Schwartzberg for feedback on drafts of this manuscript.